 "I love you mer-lot!"

 My mom and dad got AJ two 375ml bottles of Jarvis winery's Merlot, which paired nicely with our pizza (you have to have wine with pizza).
 If you are looking for wineries to tour in Napa, Jarvis has an amazing cave tour.
 Plus their wines are incredible!
+So what are some of your Valentine's Day traditions?

 Let's be honest, the Super Bowl is almost as much about the food as it is about the football game (and I can say that because I am a big NFL fan).
 According to the Huffington Post, an average of 1,200 calories are consumed during the game - that's over half of your daily caloric intake!
 This year I was asked to bring dessert.
 I hadn't baked any over the top treats since Christmas, so AJ encouraged me to "go all out."